Is Fort Lauderdale safe to visit? A comprehensive safety guide

 Is Fort Lauderdale safe to visit right now?

-Travel Safe Abroad lists Lauderdale as a low-risk city with a Safety Index of 64.
+Travel Safe Abroad lists Ft.
+Lauderdale as a low-risk city with a Safety Index of 64.
 Much crime taking place in Fort Lauderdale is property crime instead of violent crime, including motor vehicle theft and burglary, which typically affects residents rather than tourists.
-A person’s chance of becoming a victim of a violent crime in the city is one in 159.

 Overall, visitors can explore Lauderdale and enjoy its pristine beaches and entertainment without worries.
 Of course, you should always take safety precautions and use this guide to help you prepare for any risk you might encounter during your trip.